RRR-09/FumoCam/README.md

 Obviously, this requires external hardware (Arduino Leonardo) that not everyone can get.
 You can view the old code that used software-driven input emulation on the [pre-arduino branch](https://github.com/RRR-09/FumoCam/tree/pre-arduino).

-# Unsupported Advanced Functionality
+# Deprecated Exploit Functionality
 For advanced commands like teleportation, use of a third party Lua injector is required (alongside some code).

-This can lead to system instability and is challenging to develop around, so it has been made obsolete.
+This can lead to system instability and is challenging to develop around, so it has been deprecated.

 You can view the old code that still supported injector commands on the [injector support branch](https://github.com/RRR-09/FumoCam/tree/injector-support).